 About the survey

 About US trade policies, you can consult the ITA ( US International Trade Administration)

-When it comes to international expansions, a wrong choice can be very costly.
-We give you our advices on Going Global
+When it comes to international expansion, a wrong choice can be very costly.
+We will give you our advices on Going Global